Darling, Are You Disgusted by Me?

 Disgust is often based upon prejudices.

 "I do not like broccoli.
 And I haven't liked it since I was a little kid, and my mother made me eat it.
 And I'm President of the United States, and I'm not going to eat any more broccoli." —George Bush

 "The first kiss I had was the most disgusting thing in my life.
 The girl injected about a pound of saliva into my mouth, and when I walked away, I had to spit it all out." —Leonardo DiCaprio

 Disgust is a strong sense of aversion to something that we perceive as capable of contaminating us: either in physical terms, referring to bodily infection, or in more symbolic terms, referring to violating the boundaries of the self.
 In light of its intense negativity, disgust cannot be part of love.

 In light of its great intensity and the obvious facial expressions and bodily behavior associated with it, disgust clearly communicates our attitude of aversion.
-Such clear communication is extremely important as the stakes are undoubtedly high: the risk of contamination poses serious danger to our existence.
-Because of the clarity of the message and the gravity of the situation, disgust is easily infectious: when we see someone who is disgusted, we quite often experience disgust as well.
+Such clear communication is extremely important as the stakes are undoubtedly high: The risk of contamination poses a serious danger to our existence.
+Because of the clarity of the message and the gravity of the situation, disgust is easily infectious: When we see someone who is disgusted, we quite often experience disgust as well.

 The above considerations can be encapsulated in the following statement that a lover might express: "Darling, I know that you read somewhere that suspension of disgust is an expression of intimacy, but nevertheless, I really wish you would close the door to the toilet while you are there.
 Our intimacy might be better expressed if you would sometimes wash the dishes."